Self-hosting with MicroK8s

 overlay might set the number of replicas to 3.
 In general, the subfolders

-overlay will deploy the service in the dev
+the dev overlay will deploy the service in the dev namespace (the

 When I do not need the concept of environments for a service, I use a different structure.
 For example, for my home assistant deployment, I use the following: